 Are you gearing up for ghouls and goblins?
 To get you in the spirit, we’re sharing some of our favorite activities and ideas for making the haunted holiday fun for you and good for the planet.
 Yes, you can be spooky AND sustainable!
 Join our member groups and take part in some extra green Halloween-themed fun.

 Green Your Costume.
 Did you know that many costumes sold in stores contain toxic chemicals like PVC and phthalates?
 Yuck!
 Instead, get creative by going handmade and upcycled.
-Host a pre-Halloween costume swap in your community, repurpose existing clothes, or fashion costumes from recycled materials (check out the EarthShare Pinterest page for ideas).
+Host a pre-Halloween costume swap in your community, repurpose existing clothes, or fashion costumes from recycled materials (check out the EarthShare Pinterest page for ideas and add your own!).

 Hand Out Healthy Treats.
 Instead of buying sugary candy, consider giving small boxes of raisins, mandarin oranges, trail mix, crayons, stickers, organic granola bars, or Rainforest Alliance Certified chocolate.

 Use Natural Decorations.
 Decorating with locally-grown gourds and pumpkins are a great way to reduce waste and carbon emissions.
 Use recycled paper to make window decorations like spooky Halloween trees, and masks.

 Get Crafty.
 Halloween is a perfect occasion to get a little crafty – gather some old shopping bags, scissors, and glue, and try your hand at one of these Halloween treat tote ideas from the National Wildlife Federation (NWF).
 Then be sure to check out their Halloween Wildlife and Outdoor Activity Roundup, full of great spooky stories and hands-on projects.